Peter Frederik Wulff: Personal life

 Wulff married Henriette Weinholdt (12 October 1784 - 5 September 1836) in 1803.
 They had four children, two sons and two daughters.
 Their two sons, Jørgen Peter Frederik Wulff and Christian Wulff, both followed in their father's footsteps as naval officers.
 Their elder daughter, Henriette Wulff, drowned when the SS Austria sank in 1858.
 Their younger daughter, Ida Wulff, married the architect Jørgen Hansen Koch.

-Wulff's home was frequented by a number of cultural figures of the Danish Golden Age.
+Wulff's home was frequented by several cultural figures of the Danish Golden Age.
 Wulff was introduced to a young Hans Christian Andersen and remained a loyal friend and supporter for the rest of his life.

 Wulff completed P. Foersom's translation of William Shakespeare's plays and also translated Thomas Moore and G. C. Byron.